mkymn10/EATME/README.md

 ### Background and Motivation:

-With limited kitchen space to store all of your groceries, it becomes very easy to forget about certain food items, especially if they are placed in the very back of a storage area (for example, a refrigerator or pantry) and not always in plain sight.
+With limited kitchen space to store all of your groceries, it becomes very easy to forget about certain food items, especially if they are placed in the very back of a storage area (for example, a refrigerator or pantry) and not in plain sight.

 EATME is designed to help you manage your groceries so that all of your food items are consumed before expiration.